oda-hub/hugo-odahub/content/docs/guide-development.md

 More is explained at the repo page: [https://github.com/oda-hub/renku-graph-vis/](https://github.com/oda-hub/renku-graph-vis/)

-#### Renku plugin for the visualization of the local graph
+### Renku plugin for the annotation of `astroquery` functions

-By this plugin the calls to a number of astroquery methods are itnercepted and the spcific annotations are generated.
+By this plugin the calls to a number of `astroquery` methods are intercepted and the spcific annotations are generated.
 Those will be added to  the knowledge graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)